To Be Barefoot, or Not?

 4- C Divert, G Mornieux, P Freychat, “Barefoot-Shod Running Differences: Shoe or Mass Effect?”
 Orthopedics & Biomechanics, Int J Sports Med 2008; 29(6): 512-518.

-Findings: Stride frequency, anterior-posterior impulse, vertical stiffness, leg stiffness, and mechanical work were significantly higher in barefoot condition compared to shod.
+Findings: Stride frequency, anterior-posterior impulse, vertical stiffness, leg stiffness, and mechanical work were significantly higher in barefoot condition than shod.
 Net efficiency, which has metabolic and mechanical components, decreased in the shod condition.
 The mechanical modifications of running showed that the main role of the shoe was to attenuate the foot-ground impact by adding damping material.
 However, these changes may lead to a decrease of the storage and restitution of elastic energy capacity, which could explain the lower net efficiency reported in shod running.

 5- Kerrigan DC, Franz JR, Keenan GS, et al. The effect of running shoes on lower extremity joint torques.
 PM R. 2009;1(12):1058-1063.

 Findings: Increased joint torques at the hip, knee, and ankle were observed with running shoes compared with running barefoot.
-Disproportionately large increases were observed in the hip internal rotation torque and in the knee flexion and knee varus torques.
+Disproportionately large increases were observed in the hip internal rotation torque and the knee flexion and knee varus torques.
 An average 54% increase in the hip internal rotation torque, a 36% increase in knee flexion torque, and a 38% increase in knee varus torque were measured when running in running shoes compared with barefoot.

 Doug Joachim – NYC personal trainer